UNFORTUNATELY THERE IS A NATIONAL PROBLEM WITH THE CHEMICALS USED BY LABORATORIES WHEN TESTING BLOOD SAMPLES.

 Welcome to our website where we hope you will find enhanced convenience added to first class healthcare.
 Find out when we are open and how to see a member of the team.
 We’ve made life a little easier with practice updates, news on the latest health issues and even access to repeat medication all at your fingertips.

-Anyone given an appointment must wear a face mask or scarf over their nose and mouth whilst in the building.
+Anyone given a face to face appointment must wear a face mask or scarf over their nose and mouth whilst in the building and not entre the building until 5 minutes before their appointment time..

 Important information about the coronavirus (COVID-19)